Vector Nematodynamics with Symmetry-driven Energy Exchange: Vector Nematodynamics

 A complementary course of reorientation, overlooked by extant theories, is rotation of nematic alignment by local vorticity.
 It follows from the \emph{local} symmetry between simultaneous rotation of nematic alignment and flow.
+Since $\mathbf{q}_i$ rotate with twice director's speed, the vector-based energy-conserving relation is written as